New Manufactured Home Community Set for Central East Florida

 In the case of a new manufactured home community, like one being developed in Ormond Beach, Fla., approval to clear and level, start utilities and lay out a site plan certainly is cause for celebration.

 The development of a new manufactured home community in Florida last occurred about 15 years ago.
 The challenges include a difficult economy, zoning hurdles, investment barriers and the negative perception of a new manufactured home community.

-About 310 new manufactured home communities were built nationwide during the last 15 years.
+Approximately 310 new manufactured home communities have been built nationwide during the last 15 years.
 Compare that with with the 2,645 new communities during the prior 15 years, including 395 communities built during 1986-87 alone.
 It’s easy to understand why affordable housing advocates are concerned.

 Ormond Beach Commissioner Dwight Selby serves Zone 1 where the new community is located.
 Additionally, he serves as treasurer for the Florida Manufactured Housing Association and co-owns the nearby Shady Oaks manufactured home community.

 “I think it’s important to stay focused on providing housing for all kinds of income, not just the rich and uber rich,” Selby said.
 “We have a huge gap in affordability.
 Most builders aren’t putting up anything below $250,000 – $300,000, and the developers at Plantation Oaks are coming in at half that.
 It’s a way more affordable number for a lot of people.”

 The New Manufactured Home Community

 Developers Parker Mynchenberg and Ronnie Bledsoe have prevailed in their efforts to bring about Plantation Oaks of Ormond Beach.